 The point is just to have a number in mind for each gift before you start shopping.
 That way, you’ll know that sweater isn’t really the perfect present for your sister unless it also has the perfect price tag.

-When your total budget is small, dividing it up into even tinier pieces for each person can feel limiting.
-But looked at another way, a small budget can actually help unleash your creativity.
+When your gift-giving budget is small, dividing it up into even tinier pieces for each person can feel limiting.
+But looked at another way, a small budget can help unleash your creativity.
 When your budget is unlimited, it’s easy to substitute money for real thought.
 If you don’t have any ideas, you can just plunk down a wad of cash for a gift card.

 Shrink Your Gift List